dji-sdk/Payload-SDK-Doc/source/workflow/device-connection.md

 ## Use X-Port
 #### X-Port Pin
 Figure 2 shows the pin of X-Port.
 Use the cable to connect the X-Port to an expansion board or a third-party development board.

+>**NOTICE:** Please use the specified cable connect the X-Port and the Expansion Board, confirmed that the red cable is aligned with the dot mark, otherwise the payload may burned.

 <div>
 <div style="text-align: center"><p>Figure 2 X-Port Pin</p>